-'Primary Stress Testing' A stress of the key liquid, hedgeable risk factors for each of the major asset classes.
+'Primary Stress Tests' A stress test of the key liquid, hedgeable risk factors for each of the major asset classes.

 'Prime' Loans of a higher credit quality and would be expected to satisfy the criteria for inclusion into Government programmes.